VoiceCart/voicecart-shopify/README.md

 ## License

-This project is intended for open-source release.
-Add your preferred license text or SPDX identifier here before publishing.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.